raspberrypilearning/comic-character/en/step_3.md

 --- /task ---

-### Superhero 'appearance' section

-Next, the user will describe their superhero's appearance!

 ### Superhero 'summary' section

 It would be great to show the user a summary of their character.